-Case Study 2: Installation of LPG Fired EE Forging Furnace
+Case Study 2: Replacement of FO Fired Forging Furnace with LPG Fired Forging Furnace

 Victor Forgings is a family owned business and is one of the leading manufacturers of Hand tools since its establishment in 1954.
-The company manufacture, design and specialize in vast range of Spanners, Wrenches, Pliers, Vices, Hammers, Automotive tools, Carpentry tools and D.I.Y tools.
+The company manufactures, designs and specializes in vast range of Spanners, Wrenches, Pliers, Vices, Hammers, Automotive tools, Carpentry tools and D.I.Y tools.
 The company is awarded with ISO-9001:2008, ISO 14001-2004 by TUV RHEINLAND and SA-8000 certifications by BSI.
-The state-of-the-art factory includes in house facilities like Designing, Tool Room, Forging-Shop, Heat-treatment, Electroplating, Chemical and Testing laboratories.
-The company is involved in export of the hand-tools to more than 50 countries worldwide which includes USA, Europe, South America, South East Asia and with a number of world's leading Brands & Stores.
+The state-of-the-art factory includes in-house facilities like Designing, Tool Room, Forging-Shop, Heat-treatment, Electroplating, Chemical and Testing laboratories.
+The company is involved in export of their product to more than 50 countries worldwide which include USA, Europe, South America, South East Asia and with number of world's leading Brands & Stores.